Annual parades to mark Twelfth of July in Northern Ireland

 It follows the burning of bonfires in loyalist areas across Northern Ireland to mark the 333rd anniversary of the Battle of the Boyne.

-Scores of parades are under way across Northern Ireland as Protestant loyal orders celebrate the Twelfth of July.
+Scores of parades have taken place across Northern Ireland as Protestant loyal orders celebrate the Twelfth of July.

-The main demonstrations are taking place at 18 venues, including Belfast as well as Bangor, Co Down, Ballymena, Co Antrim, Ballinamallard, Co Fermanagh and Magherafelt, Co Londonderry.
+The main demonstrations happened at 18 venues, including Belfast as well as Bangor, Co Down, Ballymena, Co Antrim, Ballinamallard, Co Fermanagh and Magherafelt, Co Londonderry.

-Thousands of Orange Order members accompanied by 600 marching bands are taking part in the festivities to mark the 333rd anniversary of the Battle of the Boyne.
+Thousands of Orange Order members accompanied by 600 marching bands took part in the festivities to mark the 333rd anniversary of the Battle of the Boyne.

+Secretary of State Chris Heaton-Harris attended a parade in Lurgan, Co Armagh along with DUP MP Carla Lockhart.

 The Orange Order say an estimated half-a-million people are expected to participate or spectate in events.